sbernheim4/dotfiles/README.md

 This repo is a collection of all my dotfiles for vim, tmux and zsh.
 This repo contains my `.vimrc`, `.tmux.conf` and my `.zshrc`.
 I also use `oh-my-zsh`

+Vim related settings are configured to use neovim nightly to leverage the built in LSP functionality.
+The .vimrc is NOT compaitible with vim or neovim 4.x.x.

 ## Installation

 To install simply run: